 God wants every action of the body to be linked to Him.
 Our foot, our hand, our eye, tongue, and brain should all be working for Him in constant consciousness of His presence in our lives.

-If you go back to Ephesians 1 and read verses 3 through 7, you will see very clearly what Paul had in mind.
+If you go back to Ephesians 1:3-7, you will see very clearly what Paul had in mind.
 This same apostle said that the flesh lusts against the spirit; that it is always seeking to regain its dominance that it once held over our body and mind.
-It is our responsibility to fight it, to bring it under control, to govern it so as to not allow it to dictate how our life is to be lived.
+It is our responsibility to fight it, to bring it under control, to govern it so as not to allow it to dictate how our life is to be lived.
 This one all by itself might be a very painful sacrifice.
 This is a big one.
 I mean it is a sacrifice of major consequence.

 There are three others.
 These other three are actually contained within the first one.
 I think you will agree that if you are following the first one, and if you get the first one right, you will have a handle on the other three.